56 Leonard Street

-As of May 2013, 70% of the building had sold.
-According to building developer Izak Senbahar, the building was 92% sold in seven months.
-In June 2013, a penthouse at 56 Leonard went into contract for US$47 million, making it the most expensive residential property ever sold below Midtown Manhattan.
-The building was completed in 2017.

 History

 Alexico Group's Izak Senbahar purchased the land and the air rights in 2007 from the New York Law School for US$150 million.
 Construction began that same year.
 Foundation work on this tower began in 2008, but was shut down before the end of the year when the project was put on hold.
-After nearly four years, construction finally resumed in October 2012.
+After nearly four years, construction resumed in October 2012.

 In 2013, the developers secured a US$350 million loan from a syndicate led by Bank of America.

+As of May 2013, 70% of the building had sold.
+According to building developer Izak Senbahar, the building was 92% sold in seven months.
+In June 2013, a penthouse at 56 Leonard went into contract for US$47 million, making it the most expensive residential property ever sold below Midtown Manhattan.
+In 2024, it was reported that the value of a residence at 56 Leonard Street had nearly doubled over four years.